Higher Derivative Sigma Models: Introduction

 Lee and Wick explored higher derivative theories in order to have finite quantum field theories, without the usual divergences~\cite{Lee:1970iw}.
 The higher derivative kinetic energies improves the high energy behavior of propagators and perturbatively gives finite loop corrections for theories such as QED.
 For a similar reason, extra derivative kinetic energies can also turn non-renormalizable theories into renormalizable ones.
 Here the example with the greatest physical interest is gravity.
 General relativity by itself is non-renormalizable but when terms proportional to the curvature squared are included -- bringing in four derivatives -- the resulting theory of Quadratic Gravity is renormalizable~\cite{Stelle:1976gc, Salvio:2018crh, Donoghue:2021cza}.

 Higher derivative operators can also be generated by quantum corrections.
 When treated as simple perturbations using effective field theory techniques the propagators can remain the same as in the original theory.
 However, in some settings all the higher order operators are on the same footing.
 For example, with Functional Renormalization Group (FRG) techniques \cite{Dupuis:2020fhh, Saueressig:2023irs} one in principle includes all local operators, with scale transformations yielding a renormalization group flow of the couplings of these operators.
-Such techniques will always face the situation with higher derivative kinetic energies. {The present practice of Asymptotic Safety most often treats gravity using FRG techniques \cite{Niedermaier:2006wt, Reuter:2019byg}. }
+Such techniques will always face the situation with higher derivative kinetic energies.
+The present practice of Asymptotic Safety most often treats gravity using FRG techniques \cite{Niedermaier:2006wt, Reuter:2019byg}. {Our discussion and comparison of physical running vs the running of couplings in the FRG builds from the initial work of \cite{Buccio:2023lzo}, where an explicit amplitude is compared to FRG methods. }

 Sigma models are an ideal testing ground for this class of theories.
 They are simple enough that one can focus on the essential new physics without too much complication.
 The SU(N) higher derivative nonlinear sigma model is the closest analogy to Quadratic Gravity as it shares all of the higher derivative features, but does not have the subtle feature of general coordinate invariance.
 The running of the couplings has been studied by Hasenfratz \cite{Hasenfratz:1988rf}, and it has also been treated using FRG techniques by Percacci and Zanusso \cite{Percacci:2009fh}, {with results which agree within the appropriate limit.
-However those results differ from the physical running we find below.
+However those results differ from the physical running that we find below.
 Moreover higher derivative sigma models are potentially useful because that can be simulated using lattice methods. }

 Higher derivative theories have features which differ from conventional QFT, and these are much debated in the literature.
 We have reviewed our own studies in \cite{Donoghue:2021cza}.
 In the present paper we do not address these other aspects, but focus uniquely on the issue of renormalization group flow.